Pylons/pyramid/docs/narr/firstapp.rst

 The ``config = Configurator()`` line above creates an instance of the :class:`pyramid.configuration.Configurator` class.
-The resulting ``config`` object represents an API which the script uses to configure this particular :mod:`pyramid` application.
+The resulting ``config`` object represents an API which the script uses to configure this particular :app:`Pyramid` application.
 Methods called on the Configurator will cause registrations to be made in a :term:`application registry` associated with the application.